Mask Fixed Blade Knife for Hunting and Fishing - 9" - Unfinished Kit

 Woodcraft WoodshopItem 160088

-Make an exceptional general-purpose knife with the Mask Fixed Blade Knife from Camillus Cutlery®, worldwide supplier of innovative, reliable, quality-made knives for over 140 years.
+Make an exceptional general-purpose knife with the Mask Fixed Blade Knife for Hunting & Fishing from Camillus Cutlery®, worldwide supplier of innovative, reliable, quality-made knives for over 140 years.
 The 4" blade (9" overall ) is constructed from 3/32" Titanium Bonded® cutlery-grade 420 stainless steel that has been through-hardened to hold an edge.
 A built-in lanyard hole makes it handy for general-purpose use.
 Shape, mount and finish your custom handle for a truly one-of-a-kind, high-quality knife.

 - Use this kit to create a unique, high-quality knife